-Main fishing grounds for dab are in the west and south-west of Iceland, with smaller fishing grounds in the southeast and several fjords in the north of the island.
+Main fishing grounds for dab are in the west and southwest of Iceland, with smaller fishing grounds in the southeast and several fjords in the north.

 Demersal seine is the main fishing gear for dab in Iceland, while a small proportion of the catch is taken in demersal trawl, gillnets and longline.
-Dab fishing grounds in 2008-2016, as reported by mandatory electronic logbooks are shown on Figure 1.
+Dab fishing grounds in 2009-2017, as reported by mandatory logbooks are shown on Figure 1.

 Figure 1.
 Dab.
-Geographical distribution of the Icelandic fishery since 2008.
+Geographical distribution of the Icelandic fishery since 2009.
 Reported catch from logbooks.

 Mynd 1.
-Sandkoli. Útbreiðsla veiða á Íslandsmiðum frá 2008 samkvæmt afladagbókum.
+Sandkoli. Útbreiðsla veiða á Íslandsmiðum frá 2009 samkvæmt afladagbókum.

 Figure 2.
 Dab.
-Spatial distribution of the Icelandic fishery by fishing area from 2000-2016.
+Spatial distribution of the Icelandic fishery by fishing area from 2000-2017.
 All gears combined.

 Mynd 2.
-Sandkoli. Útbreiðsla veiða á íslensku veiðisvæði árin 2000-2016. Öll veiðarfæri samanlagt.
+Sandkoli. Útbreiðsla veiða við Ísland árin 2000-2017. Öll veiðarfæri samanlagt.

 Since 2000, the main fishing grounds of dab have been in the southwestern and western part of the Icelandic shelf (Figure 2) according to logbook entries.
-Spatial distribution of the Icelandic dab fishery has been relatively stable, with around 75% of the dab caught on the western and south-western part of the shelf.
-Before 2005, around 20-30% of the catch was taken in the SE area, compared to 0-10% after 2005 suggesting a shift in the fishing distribution or distribution of the stock.
+Before 2005, around 20-30% of the catch was taken in the southeast area, compared to 0-10% after 2005, suggesting a shift in the fishing distribution or distribution of the stock.